 We asked members of the Mogul community about the leadership traits they think are most important, especially in the remote work world.
 Here are the five skills they highlighted.

 There's no mistake: empathy is number one on this list.
 It is the compass that should guide the way we conduct business.

 Although it might be easy to be polite to the person on the other side of a video call, politeness doesn't inspire.

 Politeness is important, but it is only surface level.
 It does not enable a leader to engage with their team on a meaningful level.

 The only way to do this is to empathize.
 Share, listen, find common ground and connect.
 Put yourself on their screen and try to understand where they're coming from and how they feel.

 This doesn't mean turning Zoom meetings into therapy sessions.
 But connecting with our teammates allows us to move past pleasantries and get to the real work.
-It enables a level of comfort that allows teams to effectively tackle important problems and be comfortable with constructive pushback from all involved.
+Empathy shows inclusion and enables a level of comfort that allows teams to effectively tackle important problems and be comfortable with constructive pushback from all involved.